Glacier National Park

 Nearing the summit you'll get a view of the iconic, triangular east end of Clements Mountain that looms over Logan Pass.

 One of my favorite parts of the Going To The Sun Road is its intimacy with waterfalls.
-This one is just below Logan Pass.
+This cascade is just below Logan Pass, and is over 60 feet tall.

 Close-up of the map of Glacier National Park focusing on the Going To The Sun Road (GTS Road).